markuswustenberg/naestebus/README.md

 Sometimes, a High Speed Metal Tube (HSMT) is also—archaically—called a bus.
 Please disregard this.

 Note: This service only works in Denmark.
-If you're physically located outside Denmark, please go to http://localhost:8080/?position=56.172683,10.186436 instead, which positions you at the Uber office in Aarhus, Denmark.
+If you're physically located outside Denmark, please go to [www.nexthighspeedmetaltube.com/?position=56.172683,10.186436](http://www.nexthighspeedmetaltube.com/?position=56.172683,10.186436) instead, which positions you at the Uber office in Aarhus, Denmark.

 # For developers

-Build status for branches `master` and `develop`, respectively:
 [![Build Status](https://travis-ci.org/2yxwx/nexthighspeedmetaltube.svg?branch=master)](https://travis-ci.org/2yxwx/nexthighspeedmetaltube)
 [![Build Status](https://travis-ci.org/2yxwx/nexthighspeedmetaltube.svg?branch=develop)](https://travis-ci.org/2yxwx/nexthighspeedmetaltube)

+Above: build status for branches `master` and `develop`, respectively.

-To build the code yourself, clone the repository and run `./gradlew build` to test and build, and/or `./gradlew jettyRun` to run the web application locally (on http://localhost:8080).
-Check the javadocs for usage information.
+To build the code yourself, clone the repository and run `./gradlew build` to test and build, and/or `./gradlew jettyRun` to run the web application locally (on [localhost:8080](http://localhost:8080)).
+Check the javadocs for usage information of the backend.
 Note that some tests depend on data from a 3rd party web service, which (however unlikely) may unexpectedly have changed its API.

 # For reviewers